Skip to content

 What is jock itch?

 Jock itch (tinea cruris) is a form of ringworm.
 Ringworm is not a worm at all.
-It is a fungal infection of the outer layers of skin, hair, or nails.
+It's a fungal infection of the outer layers of skin, hair, or nails.
 Fungi (plural of fungus) are present everywhere in our environment.

-Ringworm of the skin appears as a rash with patches that may be red or peeling or that have bumps on the edges that look like blisters.
+Jock itch appears as a rash that may be peeling.
+On lighter skin, it may look reddish.
+On darker skin, the rash may look tan, gray, or darker than the skin around it.
+The rash may have bumps on the edges that look like blisters.
 The skin often is itchy, and the rash can spread quickly.
 You can have both jock itch and athlete's foot (tinea pedis) at the same time.

 What causes it?